David Mesa-Ruiz

 • Conference - Scottish Graduate Program in Economics Conference (2024)

-• Did Low-Skilled Men Crowd Low-Skilled Women Out of the UK Labor Market?
+• Did Low-Skilled Men Crowd Low-Skilled Women Out of the UK Labour Market?

-This paper examines the impact of information and communications technologies (ICT) on employment in the UK, focusing on how ICT has polarized job opportunities by skill level and gender.
-It explores how low-skilled men, displaced from blue-collar jobs, have moved into interpersonal occupations, potentially displacing low-skilled women, mirroring trends observed in the U.S. labor market.
+This paper examines the impact of information and communications technologies (ICT) on employment in the UK, focusing on how ICT has polarised job opportunities by skill level and gender.
+It explores how low-skilled men, displaced from blue-collar jobs, have moved into interpersonal occupations, potentially displacing low-skilled women, mirroring trends observed in the U.S. labour market.

 Presented at: